evanzwong/evanzwong.github.io/_pages/coursework.md

 ## EE(CS)
 - **EECS 16A:** Foundations of Signals, Dynamical Systems, and Information Processing
 - **EECS 16B:** Introduction to Circuits and Devices
-- **EE 144:** Fundamental Algorithms for Systems Modeling, Analysis, and Optimization
+- **EE 144:** Fundamental Algorithms for Systems Modeling, Analysis, and Optimization (now EECS 144: Introduction to Design Automation)

 ## Computing
 - **CS 61A:** Structure and Interpretation of Computer Programs